tomgagnier/advent-of-code-2022/src/main/kotlin/dec07/README.md

 24933642.
 As the outermost directory, / contains every file.
 Its total size is 48381165, the sum of the size of every file.
 To begin, find all of the directories with a total size of at most 100000, then calculate the sum of their total sizes.
-In the example above, these directories are a and e; the sum of their total sizes is 95437 (94853 + 584).
+In the example above, these directories are a and e; the sum of[NoSpaceLeftOnDeviceTest.kt](NoSpaceLeftOnDeviceTest.kt) their total sizes is 95437 (94853 + 584).
 (As in this example, this process can count files more than once!)